Milton Regis: History

 The Anglo-Saxon Chronicle also records Godwin, Earl of Wessex, a powerful nobleman at the time, burning the town to the ground in 1052.
 This was one of several Royal towns and property possessions belonging to King Edward the Confessor that were destroyed by Earl Godwin's army, during a dispute which lasted over many years in respect of Earl Godwin's challenge and claim to the throne of England.
 The town was later rebuilt to its former eminence.

 Domesday Book of 1086 records the town as Middleton Terra Regis (Royal lands) the Kings town of Kent.
-It is noted as a town and a port of wealth, whereby William the Conqueror, took it into his personal possession and gave it into the hands of his half brother Odo for safe keeping, and also appointed a portreeve, Hugh de Port, to preside over the town.
+It is noted as a town and a port of wealth, which William the Conqueror took into his personal possession and then gave into the hands of his half-brother Odo for safe keeping, also appointing a portreeve, Hugh de Port, to preside over the town.
 Later, he was to become the shirereeve or Sheriff of Kent.

 Edward Hasted notes that a document of 21 Edward I (1259–60) records the hundred as being the King's hundred.
 Queen Philippa was given the hundred by her husband King Edward II.
 A document of 1 anno Richard II (1367–68) exempts the men of the hundred from "all watch and ward" on the sea coasts; excepting Sheppey, most of which was within the hundred itself.

 Local folklore has assigned the origins of Castle Rough to the Iron Age, Romans, Hengist and Horsa, Haestan and to a medieval fortified manor house.
 In order to investigate it further, the 1982 dig put in a trench on the southern side of the mound.
 Various layers of dumped material were identified, giving a confused stratigraphy.
 The topsoil yielded a silver penny of Henry VI issued in York between 1454 and 1460.
 The base layer contained green glazed pottery of the 13th–14th century.
 The extant earthworks are therefore no earlier than circa 1300.

 In 1798, the town was described as "... nor is it in any degree pleasant, the narrow streets, or rather lanes in it, being badly paved, and for the most part inhabited by seafaring persons, fishermen, and oyster-dredgers".